 Comparisons to ship radiometer measurements

 To remove the contributions to the uncertainty estimate of the satellite-derived SSTskin from both near-surface temperature gradients between the depths of buoy measurements and buoy thermometer errors, the satellite retrievals have been compared with SSTskin derived from well-calibrated ship-borne radiometers (Section 3.4 and 3.5).
-The results of comparisons with ISAR measurements, in the Pacific Ocean from February 2012 to April 2013 are shown in Figure 18.
+The results of comparisons with ISAR measurements collected in the Pacific Ocean from February 2012 to April 2013 are shown in Figure 18.
 The comparison is shown as a time series of the temperature differences.
-The VIIRS SSTskin are derived at night using the 3-band algorithm (Equation 5) using the original Decision Tree cloud mask.
+The VIIRS SSTskin are derived at night using the 3-band algorithm (Equation 5) and the original Decision Tree cloud mask.
 The mean of these 337 matchups is 0.058K, with a standard deviation of 0.417K.
-These are very encouraging numbers, and but for the presence of some outliers, would be better.
+These are very encouraging numbers, and but for the presence of some outliers, they would be better.